 Whatever you do, do not accept the default.

-The reason is because that includes the display network (which used to be called the content network) and, if you’re new to Adwords, you don’t want to be using the display network on your first campaigns.
+The reason is because that includes the display network (which used to be called the content network) and, if you’re new to Google Ads, you do not want to be using the display network on your first campaigns.

 It will eat through your budget at the speed of light, generating un-targetted traffic, which doesn’t buy and costs you lots of clicks.

 So de-select the display network and learn as much as you can about relevance, focus, keyword research, targeting and all the rest of it on the search network, where you have more control over your costs and targetting.